Points That Lie On The Same Line Are Called

 Conclusion

-In summary, collinear points are those that lie on the same straight line, a fundamental concept in geometry with wide-ranging applications.
+Simply put, collinear points are those that lie on the same straight line, a fundamental concept in geometry with wide-ranging applications.
 Understanding collinearity is crucial for solving geometric problems, constructing accurate designs, and analyzing spatial relationships.
 From ancient Greek geometry to modern computer science, collinearity has played a vital role in shaping our understanding of the world around us.

 We encourage you to explore the concept of collinearity further and apply it to your own projects and studies.
-Whether you are an engineer, architect, computer scientist, or mathematician, a solid understanding of collinearity will undoubtedly enhance your skills and capabilities.
+And whether you are an engineer, architect, computer scientist, or mathematician, a solid understanding of collinearity will undoubtedly enhance your skills and capabilities.
 Share your experiences and insights in the comments below, and let's continue to explore the fascinating world of geometry together.